What is Reentry & Why is it important to everyone?

 Educating the community about Reentry and getting support from area businesses, local governments, faith based organizations, non-profit organizations and individuals can better increase the chances for us to assist returning citizens with transitioning back into the community.
 Looking ahead, we realize that those who learn to maintain an upstanding lifestyle in the community will be better for local economy and will reduce crime.
 Returning citizens will feel better prepared to take on the responsibility of sustaining a life style that does not lead them back to jail.
 We must come together so that our community will stay together.

-Reentry involves the use of programs targeted at promoting the effective reintegration of offenders back to communities upon release from prison and jail.
-Reentry programming, which often involves a comprehensive case management approach, is intended to assist offenders in acquiring the life skills needed to succeed in the community and become law-abiding citizens.
+Reentry can involve the use of programs targeted at promoting the effective reintegration of offenders back to communities upon release from prison and jail.
+Reentry is intended to assist offenders in acquiring the life skills needed to succeed in the community and become law-abiding citizens.
 A variety of programs are used to assist offenders in the reentry process, including pre-release programs, drug rehabilitation and vocational training, and work programs.

 There are many factors any person has when you move from one area to another.
 Where would you live?
 Where would you work?
 Who would help you when you needed it?
 These are questions you would ask especially if you made the move very quickly with only what you could carry, and you had limited resources to rely on.